History of Charlie Ward in Timeline

 In 1991, Charlie Ward made the game-winning shot in the Metro Conference Tournament Championship game win over Louisville.

-In 1992, Charlie Ward's Florida State University basketball team reached the Sweet Sixteen.
+In 1992, Charlie Ward's Florida State University basketball team made it to the Sweet Sixteen.

-1993: Won the Heisman Trophy, Maxwell Award, and Davey O'Brien Award
+1993: Heisman Trophy, Maxwell Award, and Davey O'Brien Award

 In 1993, Charlie Ward won the Heisman Trophy, Maxwell Award, and the Davey O'Brien Award as a quarterback for Florida State University.

-In 1993, Charlie Ward's Florida State University basketball team reached the Southeast Regional Final, where they were defeated by Kentucky.
+In 1993, Charlie Ward's Florida State University basketball team made it to the Southeast Regional Final, where they lost to Kentucky.

 1994: Led Seminoles to National Championship

-In 1994, Charlie Ward led the Florida State Seminoles to their first-ever national championship with an 18-16 victory over Nebraska in the Orange Bowl.
+In 1994, Charlie Ward led the Seminoles to their first-ever national championship when FSU defeated Nebraska 18–16 in the Orange Bowl.

 1994: Drafted by the New York Knicks

-In 1994, Charlie Ward was chosen in the 1st round (26th overall) of the NBA draft by the New York Knicks, marking the beginning of his NBA career as a point guard.
+In 1994, Charlie Ward was chosen in the 1st round (26th overall) of the NBA draft by the New York Knicks, starting his career in the NBA as a point guard.

-In 1997, during Game 5 of the Eastern Conference Semifinals against the Miami Heat, Charlie Ward was involved in a bench-clearing brawl after being thrown into the first row by P. J. Brown.
-This led to suspensions for Ward and other Knicks players.
+In 1997, during Game 5 of the Eastern Conference Semifinals against the Miami Heat, Charlie Ward was involved in a bench-clearing brawl after being thrown into the first row by P. J. Brown, resulting in suspensions for multiple players and ultimately the Knicks losing the series.

 In 1998, Charlie Ward was selected to participate in the NBA All-Star three-point competition, finishing fourth in the event.

-In 1999, Charlie Ward helped the New York Knicks reach the NBA Finals before they were defeated by the San Antonio Spurs.
+In 1999, Charlie Ward helped the Knicks reach the NBA Finals before they lost to the San Antonio Spurs.

-In 2001, while playing for the Knicks, Charlie Ward's comments about Jews during a Bible-study session were leaked to the press, causing controversy.
+In 2001, while playing for the Knicks, Charlie Ward made controversial comments about Jews during a Bible-study session that were leaked to the press.

-In February 2004, Charlie Ward was traded to the Phoenix Suns as part of a trade that brought Stephon Marbury to the Knicks, after which he was promptly cut by the Suns.
+In February 2004, Charlie Ward was traded to the Phoenix Suns as part of a trade that brought Stephon Marbury to the Knicks.
+He was then promptly released by the Suns.

 2005: Retirement from NBA

-In 2005, Charlie Ward retired from the NBA after short spells with the San Antonio Spurs and Houston Rockets, following nine years with the New York Knicks.
+In 2005, Charlie Ward retired from the NBA after short stints with the San Antonio Spurs and Houston Rockets.

 2006: Inducted into College Football Hall of Fame

-In 2006, Charlie Ward was inducted into the College Football Hall of Fame, recognizing his achievements as a college football player.
+In 2006, Charlie Ward was inducted into the College Football Hall of Fame.

 2006: Troy Smith's Heisman Trophy win